Lawyers to ICC: Free Ivory Coast's Gbagbo unconditionally

 “Today we are expecting something that should have happened long ago.
 We are not only expecting — we know that its going to happen today.
 It’s a day for freedom.
 It is a day to celebrate," Njoh Fabrice Frisson said outside court.

-Speaking on behalf of Gbagbo, international law professor Dov Jacobs told judges they didn't have the right to rein in the ex-president’s liberty.

-He said that, “in principle no restrictions can be placed on the freedom of a person who has been acquitted.
-This person should be able to enjoy all his rights, including his civil and political rights.”
+During a lunch break, some 300 supporters gathered outside the court's detention center to listen to speeches and music.

-If judges agree to lift the conditions, it would clear the way for Gbagbo and Ble Goude to return home almost nine years after Gbagbo was ousted from power by force.
+If judges agree to lift the conditions, it would clear the way for Gbagbo and Ble Goude to return to Ivory Coast almost nine years after Gbagbo was ousted from power by force.

 The possibility of Gbagbo’s return is already escalating political tensions in a presidential election year.
-In written submissions to the court, Ivory Coast’s government argued that unconditionally freeing Gbagbo -- effectively clearing him to return home -- could rekindle the very tensions that led to him being put on trial.
+In written submissions to the court, Ivory Coast’s government argued that allowing Gbagbo to come back could rekindle the very tensions that led to him being put on trial.

 Ivory Coast’s incumbent leader, Alassane Ouattara, who ultimately prevailed back in 2011, has signaled that he could attempt to serve a third term if Gbagbo were to try and run again.
 Doing so would involve revising the constitution before October, and the opposition already has warned such a move could lead to widespread social unrest.